 - The company needs to reassess its values, mission, vision and purpose.

 - Your value proposition isn’t that different and not that compelling as it used to be.

-- You haven’t done any brand building activities in the past three years.
+- You haven’t done any brand building / scheduled marketing activities in the past two years.

-- The employee churn has increased or it’s becoming increasingly harder to attract great talent.
+- The employee churn has increased by more than 20% or it’s becoming increasingly harder to attract great talent.

-Brand strategy is instrumental in aligning client aims, desires and expectations with company’s values, purpose and business objectives.
+Brand strategy is instrumental in aligning client aims, desires and expectations with company values, purpose and business objectives.
 It provides a cohesive framework that encompasses main aspects of the business.

 The key stakeholders and employees of the firm have to embody the spirit of the brand to be able to filter their productive work through a pair of brand spectacles adhering to the TWIGSAP principle (I should really “TM” this one).